chestnutchest/sql-project-sports-and-demeco/README.md

 This repository represents a personal SQL data analytic project.
 The information presented here are for informational purpose only and are provided on an as-is basis without any warranties.
 This repo is not intended to represent the personal opinions of the author and should not be construed as such in any way. **Please carefully review the full [disclaimer statements](misc/disclaimers.md).**

 Thank you for checking out this project!
-I hope you enjoy these analyses, and best of luck to your favorite athletes on their quest for their next medal, whichever teams you support!
+I hope you enjoy these analyses, and whichever teams you support, best of luck to your favorite athletes on their quest for their next medal!